BaronBlanc/expense-api-sample/README.md

 - Displaying all the properties of the expense; the user of the expense should appear in the format `{FirstName} {LastName}` (e.g., "Anthony Stark").

 ### Additional information
-- Authentication management is not expected.
+- Authentication management is not implemented.

 ### Storage
-Data must is persisted in an SQLite.
+Data is persisted in an SQLite.
+Were are using an ORM to interact with the database.

 The users' table is initialized with the following users:

 - Stark Anthony (with the currency being the U.S. dollar),
 - Romanova Natasha (with the currency being the Russian ruble).

+### I chose different design pattern :

+ - Specification pattern : to handle specific user criteria in requests
+ - Repository pattern with unit of work to wrap entity framework calls (except in the user Controller)
+ - Command pattern